-11. Setup of a function equivalent to rsh provided by the network warning light vendor (Required if network warning light is used on Windows Server 2012)
+10. Setup of a function equivalent to rsh provided by the network warning light vendor (Required)

-For using the network warning light on Windows Server 2012, set up a command equivalent to rsh supported by the warning light vendor.
+For using the network warning light, set up a command equivalent to rsh supported by the warning light vendor.

 Chapter 2 Configuring a cluster system